microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-hotpatch-update.md

 ## Step 4: Create a deployment

 A [deployment](/graph/api/resources/windowsupdates-deployment) specifies content to deploy, how and when to deploy the content, and the targeted devices.
-For quality updates, the content is specified using a target compliance date.
-When a deployment is created, a deployment audience is automatically created as a relationship.

-A deployment specifies the content to deploy, how and when to deploy the content and the association to the targeted devices.
+For hotpatch quality updates, the process prioritizes deploying the latest security update to the audience.
+If the latest security update is unavailable, the deployment will automatically offer the most recent cumulative update instead, ensuring devices receive up-to-date security or quality improvements.
+The device client side policy for deferral will be honored.

 The deployment audience id created in step 2 is required in this step.

 ### Request